JayleiAlderson-Muir/myWebsite/README.md

 ## Running this Project

-Once you've cloned the project and installed dependencies with `npm install` and `npm install -save svelte-table`, start a development server:
+Once you've cloned this project and installed dependencies with `npm install` and `npm install -save svelte-table`, start a development server:

 ```bash
 npm run dev